UPOP

 Program History

-In accordance with the statute, UPOP will review all foster children and youth receiving psychotropic medication, through the lens of trauma informed care, in the following three categories:
+In accordance with the statute, UPOP will review all children and youth in DCFS and JJYS receiving psychotropic medication, through the lens of trauma informed care, in the following three categories:

 • 6 years or younger prescribed one or more psychotropic medications